qelphybox/kleiber/README.md

 [Carlos Kleiber](https://en.wikipedia.org/wiki/Carlos_Kleiber) (3 July 1930 – 13 July 2004) was a German-born Austrian conductor who is widely regarded as being among the greatest conductors of the 20th century.

+## Description

+Kleiber provides an interface for control multiple vagrant machines.
+In case when you have distributed system of applications, each application have its vagrant machine and you need to manage system locally in development order Kleiber may be useful.

 ## Installation

 Add this line to your application's Gemfile: